It’s easy to answer the question of what length pool vacuum hose is best for your pool when vacuuming.

 Spiral Wound Pool Vacuum Hoses

-I went to a local pool supply company to buy a new vacuum hose a few years ago.
-They suggested I buy a “Spiral Wound” hose which is basically a pool hose with a spiral reinforcement that winds around the plastic hose.
-Because of this, they had hundreds of feet of it on a large drum and they could cut off the exact length I wanted, rather than buying one in a standard length which may have been longer than I wanted.
+A few years ago, I went to a local pool supply company to buy a new vacuum hose.
+They suggested I buy a “Spiral Wound” hose, which is basically a pool hose with a spiral reinforcement that winds around the plastic hose.
+Because of this, they had hundreds of feet of it on a large drum, and they could cut off the exact length I wanted, rather than buying one in a standard length, which may have been longer than I wanted.

-That sounded like a great idea so I bought one and they also supplied the two ends (cuffs) which screwed onto the hose as they were threaded to match the spiral.
-It worked great for that season but by next spring the plastic between the spirals started to break down and leak.
+That sounded like a great idea, so I bought one, and they also supplied the two ends (cuffs), which screwed onto the hose as they were threaded to match the spiral.
+It worked great for that season, but the plastic between the spirals started to break down and leak by the next spring.

-Now this may have just been a problem with this particular manufacturer’s hose (I can’t remember which it was) or even just a bad batch but I wouldn’t have one again.
+Now, this may have just been a problem with this particular manufacturer’s hose (I can’t remember which one it was) or even a bad batch, but I wouldn’t have one again.

 Pool Care Handbook and Video Course